itsfareast/traffic-signs-classification/README.md

 #### In this project, I have used what I've learned about deep neural networks and convolutional neural networks to classify german traffic signs using the TensorFlow framework.
-This project is submitted as partial fulfillment of Udacity's self-driving car engineer nano degree program.
+This project is submitted as partial fulfillment of Udacity's Self-Driving Car Engineer Nanodegree program.

 *Jupyter Notebook*
 - Traffic_Sign_Classifier.ipynb